How attachment expiry works

 Can I hide the expiry indicator?

 Yes.
-Go to User Settings > Messages & Media > Media and toggle off "Show Attachment Expiry Indicator".
+Go to User Settings > Messages & Media > Media and switch off "Show Attachment Expiry Indicator".